 Explain any differences between the figures you have achieved and your original budget.

 Mention any key events you expect (eg a new customer account you think you will win).

 Let your bank know in advance if you will be unable to make a loan repayment or expect to exceed your overdraft limit.

-If you have a good relationship with your bank manager and you are open and honest about any short-term problems, your bank might be willing to temporarily extend your overdraft facility.
+If you have a good relationship with your bank relationship manager and you are open and honest about any short-term problems, your bank might be willing to temporarily extend your overdraft facility.